 Once you file for divorce, the proverbial clock starts ticking.
 After you have your spouse served with the Complaint, they have 35 days to respond.
 Once they do, things will move forward.
-If they don’t respond, you have to request that default be entered against them, which includes filing paperwork, with proofs, as to why the things you’re requesting (alimony, child support, division of assets, etc.) should be granted by the court.
+If they don’t respond, you have to request that default be entered against them, which includes filing paperwork, with proof, as to why the things you’re requesting (alimony, child support, division of assets, etc.) should be granted by the court.
 We recommend making sure you have your ducks in a row before you file so that you’re prepared for the next steps.

 When it comes to the divorce process, having a good lawyer matters—and not just in terms of having someone with legal experience in your corner.

 The divorce process can be extremely stressful, and you don’t want your legal representation to make it more so.
 Look for a lawyer who understands the value of mediation and other alternative dispute resolution options in preserving family relationships and minimizing stress to you and your children—but who also has the knowledge to fight for you in litigated proceedings if needed.

 Before filing for divorce, take time to organize your finances.
 Once you file and the divorce process moves forward, it can be harder to get a clear picture.

 Here are a few key steps we suggest:

 - Gather proof of income through pay stubs and tax returns